 While deeply connected to the historical experience of the Jewish people, we find a profound sense of belonging in our contemporary communities as well.
 This connection often leads to increased ritual observance and experimentation with the ritual rhythms of Jewish life.
 We find meaning in rediscovering the richness of traditional ritual and creating new observances which respond to our contemporary communal and personal cycles.

-Participation is a vision that challenges us still.
-Our Shabbat services are lay-led.
+In accordance with our participatory approach, our Shabbat services are lay-led.
 We do a lot of singing and talking together during the service as a way to create a spiritual community that transcends the individual.

 Please join us!

-Benjamin Luks-Morgan – President
+Eric Goldman – President

 Please use the Contact Us form to get in touch for more information, thanks!